Pecners/academic-kickstart/content/authors/admin/_index.md

 I've found my way to this work through an unconventional path--though a Political Science/French major in undergrad, my aptitude for analytics led me to be the de facto data analyst from the start of my professional career.
 I'm now in a role dedicated to data management and analysis, and it has been in this capacity that I've pushed myself to bring the ever-more-attainable power of data science to my small organization here in Milwaukee.

-I count myself fortunate to have discovered a true passion the work I'm doing.
+I count myself fortunate to have discovered a true passion for the work I'm doing.
 Data science offers me the opportunity to add value through creative and analytical problem-solving, as well as the opportunity to build the capacity of my team.